jentery/SWDemo/_output_documents/307 Winter 2018 Elocution Assignment.md

 url: .nan

 ---

+*by Jason Wiens*
-ENGLISH 307.01 LITERATURE FROM 1700 TO THE PRESENT

-INTERPRETIVE E-LOCUTION ASSIGNMENT
+ENGLISH 307.01 LITERATURE FROM 1700 TO THE PRESENT INTERPRETIVE E-LOCUTION ASSIGNMENT

-Value: 20% of your final grade Due: Varies (see course schedule)
+Value: 20% of your final grade
+Due: Varies (see course schedule)

 For this assignment, students will sign up for one of the poems, or part of one of the poems, that we are studying this semester.
 Students will